drtwisted/mac-slim-qupzilla-theme/README.md

 # mac-slim-qupzilla-theme
-Qupzilla Mac theme (Slim version as it was before v2.2.4)
+Qupzilla / Falkon Mac theme (Slim version as it was before v2.2.4)